zognin/tp/docs/UserGuide.md

 * You should note that partial search is allowed. <br>
   e.g. <code>find-i in/Ap</code> can show ingredients with names like Apple and Apricot.

-* You should note that this command will find clients that match at least one keyword, for each prefix.
+* You should note that this command will find ingredients that match at least one keyword, for each prefix.

 * Ingredient `QUANTITY`:
   * keywords for `QUANTITY` finds ingredients with a quantity that is equal to any of the given keywords.